 Disengaged employees cost companies up to $550 billion a year.

 Just one actively disengaged employee can cost you $3,400 for every $10,000 of salary.
-The good news is that you can use recognition programs to increase employee motivation and engagement.
-Discover how to prove the ROI of your recognition programs.
+The good news is that you can use employee recognition and motivation programs to increase employee engagement.

 Forty percent of employees would feel more motivated by recognition.

 Despite this, 82% of employees don’t feel that their managers recognize them enough for their contributions.
 When managers do take the time to recognize their employees, engagement increases by 60%.

-Thirty-six of workers are engaged in their work.
+Thirty-six percent of workers are engaged in their work.

 That means roughly 64% of workers are just going through the motions and aren’t happy in their role.
-There are many factors that contribute to an employee’s engagement level, and employee motivation is one of the most significant.
+There are many factors that contribute to an employee’s engagement level, and employee motivation in the workplace is one of the most significant.

-Employee recognition is one of the most powerful levers you can pull when it comes to boosting employee motivation.
+Employee recognition is one of the most powerful levers you can pull when it comes to motivating employees in the workplace.
 In fact, 37% of employees chose recognition as the top motivating factor at work, ahead of increased pay, promotions, training, or autonomy.

-Your employee recognition program can’t be made with a one-size-fits-all approach though.
+Your employee recognition & motivation program can’t be made with a one-size-fits-all approach though.
 Today’s workforce craves personalization, and motivators can range widely across your team (extrinsic vs. intrinsic).

 Meaning, you need to offer options that are both relevant and unique to someone’s individual needs, desires, and motivators.
-One of the most impactful ways to achieve this is through employee recognition programs that enable personalization and choice.
+One of the most impactful ways to achieve this is through employee motivation programs that enable personalization and choice.